-Zvi Avni, age 51, has been a director and CEO of Enertec since January 1, 2002.
-Mr. Avni has 28 years of experience with command and control systems and automatic test equipment, or ATE, for the military market.
-He has worked at Elbit Systems for 12 years as an ATE group leader.
+Zvi Avni, age 51, has been CEO of Enertec since January 1, 2002.
+Mr. Avni has 28 years of experience with automatic test equipment, or ATE systems for the military market and worked at Elbit Systems for 12 years as an ATE group leader.
 Mr. Avni received a Practical Electronics Engineering degree from Haifa Technion Institute of Technology in 1982.

-Refael Katz, age 55, joined Micronet in 2002 to lead its sales team and has been CEO since 2005.
+Refael Katz, age 55, joined Micronet 10 years ago leading its sales team and has been CEO since 2005.
 Prior to joining Micronet, Mr. Katz was co-founder and CEO of CT Motion, a cellular location-based services company.